QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 ## System Context & Boundaries

-### System Scope
+### Target System Scope

-In Scope: [What the system will do and boundaries included] Out of Scope: [What explicitly won't be addressed]
+In Scope: [What the Target System will do and boundaries included] Out of Scope: [What explicitly won't be addressed]
-Interfaces: [External systems, data flows, and dependencies]
+Interfaces: [External systems (consumer systems, dependency systems, peer/interacting systems), data flows, and dependencies.]

 ### Quality Attributes